 Current 10th-11th GraderS

 Experience all facets of college life in our High School Summer Scholars Program, open to current high school sophomores, juniors, and seniors.
 As a participant in this selective five-week program, enroll in two undergraduate courses taught by Washington University faculty and study alongside college students.
-Select from a broad range of stimulating introductory undergraduate courses in the humanities, math, sciences, and social sciences, or choose from one of our suggested course pairings, designed to jump start your exploration of a specific area of interest or possible career path.
+Select from a broad range of stimulating introductory undergraduate courses in the humanities, math, sciences, and social sciences, or choose from one of our suggested pre-professional course options, designed to jump start your exploration of a specific area of interest or possible career path.
 The credit you earn can be transferred to most accredited colleges or universities.

 This can be the perfect stepping-stone to the next stage of your education!